Taniec z gwiazdami season 13: Scores

 Week 1: Kacper Kuszewski scored 35 out of 40 for his cha-cha-cha, making it the highest score in this episode.
 There was a record in this episode: Zbigniew Urbański got the lowest score in the history of the show, scoring 13 out of 40 for his cha-cha-cha.
 It was also the lowest score ever for cha-cha-cha.
 He was eliminated.

 Week 2: Anna Wendzikoska scored 36 out of 40 for her rumba, making it the highest score in this episode.
 Jagna Marczułajtis-Walczak got 19 points for her quickstep, making it the lowest score of the week.
 Marta & Przemysław were eliminated despite being 12 points from the bottom.

-Week 3: Kacper Kuszewski and Katarzyna Zielińsska scored 38 out of 40 for their tango, making it the highest score in this episode.
+Week 3: Kacper Kuszewski and Katarzyna Zielińska scored 38 out of 40 for their tango, making it the highest score in this episode.
 Aleksandra Kisio got 16 points for her tango, making it the lowest score of the week.
 It was also the lowest score ever for the tango.
 Kazimierz & Bianka were eliminated despite being 7 points from the bottom.

 Week 4: Bilguun Ariunbaatar received the first perfect score of the season for his foxtrot.
 There was a three-way tie for second place, with Dariusz Kordek, Katarzyna Zielińska and Kacper Kuszewski all getting 39 out of 40.
 Aleksandra Kisio and Michał Szpak got 26 points for their Paso Doble, making it the lowest score of the week.
 Stanisław & Magdalena were eliminated despite being 5 points from the bottom.

 Week 5: Katarzyna Zielińska scored 37 out of 40 for her Viennese Waltz, making it the highest score in this episode.
 Jagna Marczułajtis-Walczak got 21 points for her samba, making it the lowest score of the week.
 Anna & Michał were eliminated despite being 11 points from the bottom.

 Week 6: Katarzyna Pakosińska received her first perfect score for waltz in American Smooth.
 Aleksandra Kisio got 18 points for her salsa, making it the lowest score of the week.
 Dariusz & Blanka were eliminated despite being 13 points from the bottom.

 Week 7: All couples danced to songs from famous movies about crime.
-Kacper Kuszewski received the first perfect score of the season for his jive.
+Kacper Kuszewski received his first perfect score for his jive.
 Michał Szpak got 25 points for his foxtrot, making it the lowest score of the week.
 Aleksandra & Łukasz were eliminated despite being 5 points from the bottom.

 Week 8: All couples danced to songs from 1920s & 1930s movies.
 Bilguun Ariunbaatar received his second perfect score for the tango.
 Jagna Marczułajtis-Walczak got 26 points for her cha-cha-cha, making it the lowest score of the week.
 Jagna & Krzysztof were eliminated.